cloudfoundry/garden-runc-release/docs/garbage-collection.md

 When this property is set (and assuming the two deprecated properties are not set), the threshold is calculated as follows:

 ```
-threshold = size of the /var/vcap/data disk - the value of grootfs.reserved_space_for_other_jobs_in_mb
+threshold = sizeof(/var/vcap/data disk) in MB - (grootfs.reserved_space_for_other_jobs_in_mb)
 ```

-In other words, Grootfs will use as much of the disk as possible, but will try to preserve at least `grootfs.reserved_space_for_other_jobs_in_mb` MB for other jobs to use.
+In other words, GrootFS will use as much of the disk as possible, but will try to preserve at least `grootfs.reserved_space_for_other_jobs_in_mb` MB for other jobs to use.
 The hope is that this makes it easier for operators to configure the threshold to a value that actually makes sense!
 I.e. Rather than having to correctly guess a value to explicitly set the threshold value to.

 **Note** If the value of `grootfs.reserved_space_for_other_jobs_in_mb` is > the size of the disk, then the threshold is set to 0, meaning that garbage collection will run on every container create.

-**Note** Container creates will not fail if the new container would cause Grootfs to encroach into the reserved disk space.
+**Note** Container creates will not fail if the new container would cause GrootFS to encroach into the reserved disk space, but garbage collection will be performed after creation.

 The `garden.graph_cleanup_threshold_in_mb` and `grootfs.graph_cleanup_threshold_in_mb` properties cause the threshold to be set explicitly.
 These are now marked as deprecated and only exist in order to preserve backwards compatibility.
 We recommend that you stop setting these properties entirely, and instead set the threshold implicitly via the `grootfs.reserved_space_for_other_jobs_in_mb`.